Green Hammerton, York, North Yorkshire

 In 1870 a small Catholic chapel holding 150 was built at Nun Monkton, the next village to Green Hammerton, where a ferry linked villages on both sides of the Rivers Nidd and Ouse.
 This chapel was closed in 1949 and later demolished, and Mass was held in Green Hammerton Reading Room.

 In 1961 the parish of Our Lady, Acomb purchased the former Congregational chapel in Green Hammerton for £325.
-This had originally been built in 1797 as a Congregational chapel.
-An internal gallery was added in 1801 and in 1902 the porch, originally with a lean-to roof, was rebuilt with a gabled roof.
-At the same time a lean- to Sunday school addition was built at the rear.
+This had originally been built in 1797, with an internal gallery added in 1801.
+In 1902 the lean-to porch was rebuilt with a gabled roof.
+At the same time a lean-to Sunday school addition was built at the rear.

-After its acquisition by the diocese of Leeds, the architect Derek Walker of Walker and Biggin (Leeds) was invited to convert the chapel for Catholic use.
+After its acquisition by the Diocese of Leeds (in which it then lay), the architect Derek Walker of Walker and Biggin (Leeds) was invited to convert the chapel for Catholic use.
 Walker had recently (1959) undertaken an ambitious reordering of the church of Our Lady of Lourdes at Leeds, and was at that time undertaking a remodelling of St Augustine, Harehills.
 His work at Green Hammerton was to a tighter budget, but is liturgically no less adventurous.
 He redesigned the interior in a fashion which owed little either to the Nonconformist origins of the building or to traditional Catholic arrangements.
 A simple wooden altar was placed on the long axis in front of the (liturgical) north wall, with seating (chairs, not pews) arranged around this.
 The church was dedicated by Bishop Dwyer of Leeds on 20 August 1961.

 More recently, Walker’s radical arrangement has been diluted by the removal of the altar to the conventional location at the liturgical east end and by the replacement of chairs with traditional pews, brought from the former Catholic chapel of ease at Minskip.